Zanzibar at a glance

 A valid passport and a visa.
 For further information contact: www.tanzaniatouristboard.com

-A yellow-fever vaccination certificate is required for entry into Zanzibar - though not for the rest of Tanzania.
+A yellow-fever vaccination certificate is required for entry into Zanzibar and the rest of Tanzania.

 A number of vaccinations are recommended for visitors to Zanzibar (check with your doctor in advance).